nikumar1206/daily_projects/w8d5/README.md

 **Assessment and looking a head**
 - How to prepare for assessments?
   - They will have access to the prep assessment over the weekend.
 But they can still study everything we've done in JS so far.
-It'll be very similar to A01, with the addition of inheritance, currying, and one of myApply or myBind (they haven't seen this last stuff yet).
+It'll be very similar to A01, with the addition of one of myApply, myCall or myBind, inheritance and currying (they haven't seen this last stuff yet).

 ## Additional Topics:
 - Go over `myThrottle` and `myDebounce` if there is time.